 The SEA Regulations require that "the relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the Plan or Programme" is identified.
 Prediction of future trends is difficult because they depend on a wide range of global, national and regional factors and decision making.
-Key trends https://www.gov.uk/government/publications/national-character-area-profiles-data-forlocal-decision-making
+Key trends have been identified as part of the WRMP24 process and from an initial review it is likely that the following trends will continue: